pedro00dk/willow/tracers/java/README.md

   --test                 Run the test code ignoring the provided
 ```
 The tracer receives the input through standard input stream and its result will be generated in the standard output stream.
-The input must be in the json format with the following fields:
+The input must be in the json format with the following properties:
 ```json
 {
     "source": "A string of the program source code to be traced.
 If not provided, the tracer will use an empty string.",